Accessibility Percolation on Cartesian Power Graphs: Introduction

+We write $\xwalks{\xgL}{\xhL}$ for the number of accessible walks from $\xgL$ to $\xhL$, considering it as a random variable over the HoC distribution.

+\begin{definition} The \emph{(HoC) accessibility} of a genotype $\xhL$ from a genotype $\xgL$ on a genotype space is the probability that $\xhL$ is accessible from $\xgL$ in a HoC model over the genotype space. \end{definition} In other words accessibility of $\xhL$ from $\xgL$ is the quantity $\Prob{\xwalks{\xgL}{\xhL} \geq 1}$.

-Our goal is to determine, for a given pair of genotypes $\xaL$ and $\xbL$, how likely it is possible to reach $\xbL$ from $\xaL$ on the fitness graph when the fitness landscape is of HoC type.
-In particular this question is non-trivial if the directed distance $\xdistL{\xaL}{\xbL}$ from $\xaL$ to $\xbL$ on the genotype space is of linear order in $\xL$.
-Of special importance for this question is the value $\xbet$, which we define as the fitness difference $\xF{\xbL}-\xF{\xaL}$.
-Conditioned on this value it is known from previous work on the case of two alleles, $\xV = \{0,1\}$, and linear distance $\xdist{\xaL}{\xbL} \sim \delta \xL$, that there is a critical value $\xbetc$, depending on $\delta$, such that for constant choices of $\xbet$ above or below $\xbetc$, asymptotically the probability of $\xbL$ being accessible from $\xaL$ converges to $1$ or $0$, respectively, as $\xL\rightarrow\infty$. \cite{Berestycki2014,Berestycki2016,Hegarty2014,Li2018,Martinsson2015}.
+Our goal is to determine the accessibility between pairs of genotypes $\xaL$ and $\xbL$ defined on genotype spaces with $\xL$ loci as $\xL$ becomes large (with fixed allele graph).
+This question is in particular non-trivial if the directed distance $\xdistL{\xaL}{\xbL}$ from $\xaL$ to $\xbL$ on the genotype space is of linear order in $\xL$.
+Here we understand \emph{directed distance} $\xdistL{\xgL}{\xhL}$ between two genotypes $\xgL$ and $\xhL$ as the length of the shortest (not necessarily accessible) path from $\xgL$ to $\xhL$ on the genotype space.
+Of special importance for this question is the value $\xbet$, which we define as the fitness difference $\xF{\xbL}-\xF{\xaL}$. \begin{definition} For values $0 \leq \xbet \leq 1$, the \emph{$\xbet$-(HoC-)accessibility} of a genotype $\xhL$ from a genotype $\xgL$ on a genotype space is the probability that $\xhL$ is accessible from $\xgL$ in the HoC model, given that the HoC distribution is conditioned on $\xF{\xhL}-\xF{\xgL} = \xbet$. \end{definition} We typically still write $\Prob{\xwalks{\xhL}{\xgL} \geq 1}$ to refer to $\xbet$-accessibility.
+If there is ambiguity between the two in a given context, we add notation to indicate the conditioning.

+It is known from previous work on the case of two alleles, $\xV = \{0,1\}$, and linear distance $\xdistL{\xaL}{\xbL} \sim \delta \xL$, that there is a critical value $\xbetc$, depending on $\delta$, such that for constant choices of $\xbet$ above or below $\xbetc$, asymptotically the probability of $\xbL$ being $\xbet$-accessible from $\xaL$ converges to $1$ or $0$, respectively, as $\xL\rightarrow\infty$ \cite{Berestycki2016,Berestycki2014,Hegarty2014,Li2018,Martinsson2015}.
 The transition occurring at $\xbet = \xbetc$ has been referred to as \textit{accessibility percolation} \cite{Krug2019,Nowak2013}.
-Apart from a computational study \cite{Zagorski2016}, so far accessibility percolation has been studied only for the biallelic case for which $\xGL$ space is the $\xL$-dimensional (binary) hypercube.
+Apart from a computational study \cite{Zagorski2016}, so far accessibility percolation has been studied only for the biallelic case for which the genotype space $\xGL$ is the $\xL$-dimensional (binary) hypercube.